 - Other neurological dianoses with lower extremity weakness

 The Ekso may not be appropriate for all patients.
 Contact us to schedule an evaluation.

 Ekso With Variable Assist:

 Imagine a robotic technology that allows a person with lower extremity weakness or paralysis to stand up and walk.
 That technology is a reality in the form of a ready-to-wear exoskeleton called Ekso.

-Ekso allows a person with lower-extremity paralysis or weakness (spinal cord injury or MS) to stand and walk through a series of sensors that work with a gesture-based interface that detects the user's intentions.
+Ekso allows a person with lower-extremity paralysis or weakness (spinal cord injury, stroke or other neurological conditions) to stand and walk through a series of sensors that work with a gesture-based interface that detects the user's intentions.
 The battery-powered, on-board computer then commands motors at the hip and knee joints to move the legs through a smooth, natural gait.
 Patients must use crutches or a parallel bar for balance.